Direct Line: (214) 888-4853

 As a member of various trial teams, Mr. Nemunaitis has helped secure multiple multimillion-dollar verdicts and successfully defend against similar high-value assertions.
 He has experience in all aspects of litigation, from pre-suit investigation to developing case strategy, securing evidence for claims, working with expert witnesses, taking adverse depositions of key witnesses (both fact and expert), trial and appeal.
 He has also represented companies in non-litigation licensing disputes, and advised clients regarding antitrust and FRAND issues that may accompany standards-based patent disputes.

-In 2016, Mr. Nemunaitis was recognized as one of the top young lawyers in the state for his work in intellectual property cases on the annual Texas Super Lawyers Rising Stars list published by Thomson Reuters legal division.
+Mr. Nemunaitis has been recognized since 2016 as one of the top young lawyers in the state for his work in intellectual property cases on the annual Texas Super Lawyers Rising Stars list published by Thomson Reuters legal division.

 Prior to joining Caldwell Cassady & Curry, Mr. Nemunaitis was an associate at McKool Smith P.C. where he participated in multiple patent infringement trials, and successfully briefed and argued critical motions including summary judgment and Daubert motions.
 Prior to that, he served as a Judicial Clerk for the Honorable John Love, United States Magistrate Judge for the Eastern District of Texas.

 Mr. Nemunaitis graduated from Chicago-Kent College of Law where he served as a Senior Editor on Law Review and as the Executive Editor of the Seventh Circuit Review.
 He received a Bachelor of Science in Mathematics from the University of Texas at Austin.